stringsync/stringsync/README.md

 ./bin/ss gensecrets
 ```

-These will initially have fake credentials, but this should be OK as long as you don't interact with dev AWS resources (such as uploading a file to AWS).
+The file it generates will have fake credentials, but this should be OK as long as you don't interact with dev AWS resources (such as uploading a file to AWS).

 To run the server, start Docker engine and run: